IvanMusila/group-3-jiseti/README.md

 ## Authors / Acknowledgement

-Chadwin Uhuru - Contributor
+  Chadwin Uhuru
-Ivan Musila - Contributor
+  Ivan Musila
-Mathias Munene - Lead Developer
+  Mathias Munene
-Antony Kiarie - Contributor
+  Antony Kiarie

 Special thanks to the xAI community and our teammates for support and collaboration.

 ## LICENSE